This post: Your guide to want-need-wear-read ideas + a printable Christmas wish list.

 So the idea of a very specific Christmas gift list, PLUS giving presents- well, I converted immediately.

-Over the years, the “4 gifts for Christmas gifts” rule has done a few good things for me as a
+Over the years, the 4 gifts for Christmas rule has done a few good things for me as busy mom, including-

-The “4 gifts for Christmas” rule is simple a template for helping you shop smart for your kids at Christmas time.
+The 4 Gifts for Christmas rule is simply a template for helping you shop smart for your kids at Christmas time.

 The really beautiful thing is that it pulls your kids into the process of choosing the best gifts.
 It really is a win for everyone!